catbrum13/MIST4610-GroupA3/README.md

 ​​**Managerial Justification:** Helps identify frequently booked artists, which supports relationship management, negotiation leverage, and scheduling optimization.

-**7.**List each resource item inventory number and the number of times it has been allocated, ordered from most to least used.
+### **7.** List each resource item inventory number and the number of times it has been allocated, ordered from most to least used

 **SELECT** RESOURCE_ITEM.ResItemInventoryNum, **COUNT**(ALLOCATION_RECORD.AllocationRecordID) **AS** TotalAllocations